TRZLedgerFoundation/kit/packages/transaction-messages/README.md

 #### `TransactionVersion`

-As Solana transactions acquire more capabilities their version will advance.
+As Trezoa transactions acquire more capabilities their version will advance.
 This type is a union of all possible transaction versions.

 ### Functions